salsayid/Prescribed-Burn-App/plan_evaluator/README.md

 [Temp Text.
 The app is passing all unit-level and system-level tests.
 The unit-level tests achieve 100% statement coverage of the code developed by our team.]

+# This Info Might be Changed or Gotten Rid of from Testing
 The code [will] be tested through category-partition testing.
 These are the categories and partitions:
 Ex.
 Category- partition 1, partition 2, ...
 * latitude - an integer, null